PeterG-ithub/etch-a-sketch/README.md

-# etch-a-sketch
+# Etch-a-sketch
-The Odin Project's Etch a Sketch Project
+The Odin Project's Etch a Sketch Project to practice DOM manipulation